henrypalasciano/Forecasting-Inflation-with-RaGNAR/README.md

 The `parallel_comp.py` script (located in the `methodology` folder) runs RaGNAR **100 times**, saving **RMSEs and MAPEs** for each run in dedicated folders.
 The `average_results.py` script then processes these stored results, computes their averages and standard deviations, and writes them to **various `.txt` files**.
+The scripts in the `article_figures_and_tables` folder reproduce the figures and tables from the article.
+For figures based on a single run, the outputs provided in the `results` folder are used.
+If you'd like to generate new results using `parallel_comp.py`, you'll need to update the file paths in the relevant scripts accordingly. **Note:** `parallel_comp.py` does **not** save the rolling mean squared error DataFrames or the randomly generated adjacency matrices by default, as these occupy significant memory.
+Figures 3 and 8 require this data.
+To reproduce them using new runs (rather than the data in the `results` folder), you’ll need to modify `parallel_comp.py` to save the necessary outputs.

 For the results in the article, the algorithm was executed **in parallel** on the [Maths NextGen Compute Cluster](https://sysnews.ma.ic.ac.uk/NextGen/) at the Department of Mathematics, Imperial College London.